mas-bandwidth/yojimbo/BUILDING.md

 ## 1. Install dependencies

-To build libyojimbo from source you need to install [premake 5](https://premake.github.io/download.html).
+To build libyojimbo from source you need [premake 5](https://premake.github.io/download.html).

 If you are building under MacOSX or Linux, you also need [libsodium](https://github.com/jedisct1/libsodium).